 Requirements for negative rapid test result

-The time between samples being collected from your nose and/or throat, and your boarding the aircraft or ferry must be no more than 24 hours.
-The test result must be known before you board.
-If you are coming from a high-risk area, get a rapid test done no more than 24 hours before departure.
+The time between the test and your boarding the aircraft or ferry must be no more than 24 hours.
+This also applies to transport workers travelling by ferry.
+The negative rapid test result must be known before you board.

-If you transfer at an airport, you do not need to get another rapid test.
-Your negative result will remain valid during your transfer, even if this is longer than 24 hours.
-You cannot leave the transfer airport however and enter the country in question.
-This means you cannot go through passport control or customs.
+If you transfer to another flight at an airport en route, you do not need to have another rapid test done there.
+Your negative rapid test result will remain valid, even if your transfer is for longer than 24 hours.
+This only applies if you remain at the airport and do not pass through passport control to enter the country in question.

-Negative rapid test result will remain valid when your flight is delayed
+Negative rapid test result remains valid if flight is delayed